uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

   - Deploy the Uyuni-Health-Exporter as a containerized application.
   - Ensure the Uyuni-Health-Exporter is accessible for Prometheus to scrape metrics.
   - Ensure the Uyuni-Health-Exporter can run Salt runner commands targeting the server.

+#### Supportconfig-Exporter (disconected solution)

+Steps:

+  - Deploy the Supportconfig-Exporter as a containerized application.
+  - Ensure the Supportconfig-Exporter is accessible for the Infinity Datasource Plugin to scrape metrics.

 ### Component 2: Prometheus